 - 4. Have left all pensionable service because of 'incapacity'.
-Ill-health needs to be one of the factors in leaving pensionable service.
+Ill-health needs to be the main factor in leaving pensionable service.
 Even if the member received a redundancy payment, the person must be incapacitated at the point of leaving pensionable service; and - 5.
 Have suffered from the same or a related illness/ condition at the point of leaving pensionable service and at the point of applying for Ill-health benefit.